What Is Longing To Flow & Be Expressed In You?

 Follow the whisper…

 Reclaiming intuitive movement — whether in thought, body, or spirit — is a sacred act of soul remembrance.
-As you read this, notice what’s stirring.
-Is there a small shift — in awareness, sensation, energy, feeling, or spaciousness — calling you, asking to be followed?
 You don’t have to choreograph it.
 Just follow the whisper one gentle step at a time.